RamishRasool14/shelf-insight/README.md

 - File uploads are validated for type and size
 - No persistent storage of uploaded images
 - Secure API communication with Google services
+- Supabase anon key is used client-side; restrict RLS policies appropriately

 ## 🤝 Contributing